kmiller720/yajb/chapters/Chapter_1.md

 // 1
 ```

 How about the order of operations?
-Think of how you imagine the worker would do this and why you think they would do it like that:
+Imagine what the worker would do with this and why you think they would do it like that:

 ```
 > 2 + 5 * 5